carloslack/KoviD/docs/TestFeatures.md

     $ make check-kovid -j1
     ```

+NOTE: You will be asked for `sudo` password.

 ## Cross Tests

 These tests run on a QEMU emulator, allowing testing on different Linux kernel versions or architectures.